GriffinSnider/SheaHomesCustomerReviews/README.md

 NewHomeSource.com is one of the largest online marketplaces for newly built homes in the United States.
 Prospective buyers use it to browse floor plans, compare communities, and read verified reviews from actual homebuyers after closing.
 For a production homebuilder like Shea Homes, these reviews are a direct input into purchase behavior: a buyer evaluating two builders in the same market will often let this feedback serve as a tiebreaker.

-This project applies a layered suite of NLP and machine learning techniques to systematically extract business intelligence from 2,039 Shea Homes customer reviews spanning September 2020 through March 2026.
+This project applies a layered suite of NLP and machine learning techniques to extract business intelligence from 2,039 Shea Homes customer reviews spanning September 2020 through March 2026.
 The goal is to transform unstructured text data, invisible to traditional reporting tools, into actionable insights about customer satisfaction, recurring themes, and predictive indicators of buyer sentiment.

 ## Analysis Pipeline